The "Spot Size" of the Measurement

 - the distance between your infrared thermometer and the target

-Typically listed on the thermometer itself, the "distance to target ratio" (or DTR) tells you the diameter of the "circle" of surface area an IR thermometer will measure at a given distance.
+Typically listed on the thermometer itself, the "distance to target ratio" (or DTR), also referred to as the "distance to spot ratio", tells you the diameter of the "circle" of surface area an IR thermometer will measure at a given distance.

 For example, an infrared thermometer with a 12:1 ratio will measure the temperature of a 1" diameter circle of surface area from 12" away, a 2" diameter circle of surface area from 24" away, and so on.*